pubnub/arduino/README.md

 ### ESP8266

-In previous section we already showed what to do to use ESP8266, but in most versions of ESP8266 support for Arduino, some of the (de-facto) standard library functions that we use are missing.
-To use our own implementation of them, `#define` a macro constant before you include `Pubnub.h`, like this:
+In previous section we already showed how to use ESP8266, but in some (older) versions of ESP8266 support for Arduino, some of the (de-facto) standard library functions that we use are missing.
+To use our own implementation of them, `#define` a macro constant before you include `PubNub.h`, like this:

     #define PUBNUB_DEFINE_STRSPN_AND_STRNCASECMP
-    #include <Pubnub.h>
+    #include <PubNub.h>

 ## Notes